hpssjellis/hpssjellis/README.md

 ## Portenta Pro Community Solutions Arduino Library
 You can just search for this is the arduino IDE to install it.
-Has over 100 examples presented in the maker100 robotics course using the PortentaH7 with Vision Shield https://github.com/hpssjellis/portenta-pro-community-solutions
+Has over 100 examples presented in the maker100 robotics course using the PortentaH7 with Vision Shield.
+https://github.com/hpssjellis/portenta-pro-community-solutions

 ![image](https://github.com/user-attachments/assets/e24d9d69-874b-41c3-b419-2255826dc7e4)